Cryme Tyme: After disbandment (2010–2014)

 A few months after he was released from WWE, Shad signed with Japanese wrestling promotion IGF in February 2011.
 He was also focusing on his acting career.
+During this time, Shad occasionally wrestled in the independent circuit.
 In June 2012, Shad said their team was being copied by The Prime Time Players.
 JTG was released from WWE on June 12, 2014.

 Return to the independent circuit; Gaspard's death and disbandment (2014–2020)

 It was announced on June 19, 2014, that JTG and Gaspard were looking for booking interests labeled now as the slightly altered "Crime Time".
 On August 23, 2014, Crime Time and The Blue Meanie were defeated by Chachi, JGeorge and Mike Verna at WOW Under the Lights 3.
 At JAPW 18th Anniversary Show, Crime Time defeated Damien Darling and Danny Demento.
 On March 3, 2016, at XWA Xtreme Rumble, the duo were defeated by Colt Cabana and Dick Justice.
+Then on, March 31, 2017 the duo would lose to former WWE tag team The Headbangers (Mosh and Thrasher) at FEW Super Party in Orlando, Florida.

 JTG and Gaspard continued to wrestle together on the independent circuit until Gaspard’s death from drowning on May 17, 2020.
 Their final match took place on February 15, 2020 at former WWE wrestler Santino Marella's Battle Arts promotion in Mississauga, Ontario, Canada.
 Gaspard was given the Warrior Award at the WWE Hall of Fame in 2022.